JosefinE7/MS4_FR_Store/README.md

 ## Deployment

+Deployment follows steps provided to me by Code Institute

 Cloning the MS4_FR_Store to GitHub Desktop using Windows Explorer:
 To deploy this page to your own GitHub Pages navigate to my [Github Repositiy, you can find it by clicking here](https://github.com/JosefinE7/MS4_FR_Store), below is a step by step process allowing you to clone the project and make it your own.
 1. Before you start make sure to sign in to GitHub or GitHub Desktop before you begin the process of cloning the project.